 Like any artist, a barbecue chef needs a proper work space and the right tools – metal spatula, tongs, oven mitts, and so on.
 Some experts suggest a spray water bottle can be useful for cooling down sudden flames, but keep in mind that water should not be applied to grease fires.
 A fire extinguisher (or a bucket of sand) within easy reach is an excellent idea.

 Are you one of those hosts who’s trying to play barbecue master, bartender, social media overseer, and deejay all at once?
 It only takes a few seconds for a grill fire to get out of hand or for children to wander too close to the heat.
 Never leave the grill unattended.

 We’ve all seen cartoons or comedy sketches that revolve around someone dousing a charcoal barbecue with too much fuel, then lighting a match, producing a massive explosion.
 Unfortunately, it happens in real life, too.

 Avoid the flimsy and highly flammable.
 That canvas apron protects against more than just barbecue sauce.
 It’s also a heat shield.

 Once the grilling is done, be sure to shut off all burners — and give the apparatus time to cool down before tidying up around it.

 THE CONSUMER SAFETY LAWYERS AT FDAZAR

 For more than thirty years the attorneys at Franklin D. Azar & Associates have helped thousands of injured people obtain complete and timely compensation for their losses.
-Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Greenwood Village, Colorado Springs, and Pueblo.
+Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Fort Collins, Greeley, Grand Junction, Colorado Springs, and Pueblo.
 Please call the consumer safety attorneys at FDAzar day or night at 720-372-2824 or contact us here for a free consultation and no-obligation evaluation of your case.